MajedAbuSharar/WROfiles/README.md

   As he has participated in the previous version of the compitition , he had some important information to share with the other members , he discribed them the instructions of the compition , rules , and what are the things they needed to complete the chalenge .
 2. Ayham :
-   Armed with the knowledge of robots and their work , and the experience he optained from other compititions , he
+  Armed with the knowledge of robots and their work , and the experience he optained from other compititions , he had special abilities in programming and engineering
+4. Mohammed :
+   Even that it was his first time in a compitition like this , he had some innovative ideas to share , and he participated in programming and designing the robot very much , and he optained some experience . finally , the director